Ohio Union Struggle Enters Home Stretch

 Political television ads are designed to distill a complex message by using strong symbols that will drive the most fervent supporters or opponents to the polls, said Beck, a political science professor.

-A perfect example of such a symbol is Marlene Quinn, the Cincinnati great grandmother who was featured in an opposition ad, which was then used by the supporters for one of their ads.
+A perfect example of such a symbol is Marlene Quinn, the Cincinnati great grandmother who was for one of their ads.
 This has produced plenty of campaign outrage.

 Manipulating your opponents symbols is a tactic used for as long as political campaigns have been around, Beck said.